Lock Change Cost

 • Defects, this can be detected if you’re struggling to open your door or having trouble unlocking it.

-Interference, if you’re worried about the aesthetic of your doors and locks, then you may want to hire a contractor for a repair job if you notice any scuffs, scratches or marks.
+If you’re worried about the aesthetic of your doors and locks, then you may want to hire a contractor for a repair job if you notice any scuffs, scratches or marks.

-Cost of Removing a Door Lock
+Cost of Door Lock Removal

-Removing a sole door lock by itself is typically uncommon, in most cases, you’ll have to replace the old lock with a new one.
-However, there may be times when landlords want to take locks off doors or parents wish to access their children’s rooms.
+Removing a sole door lock by itself is typically uncommon — in most cases, you’ll have to replace the old lock with a new one.
+However, there may be times when landlords want to take locks off doors, or parents wish to access their children’s rooms.

 DIY enthusiasts can easily undertake this task if they have extensive knowledge of different types of locks.
 For a regular cylinder lock, you’ll need a Phillips head and flathead screwdriver, and an Allen wrench.
 Starting by removing the screws and spindle with both screwdrivers, then popping the cylinder out with your Allen wrench.